Guide for Making Parsnip Wine

 Here are some tips for making parsnip wine:

-What is 'acid blend' and how does it help with making parsnip wine?
+What is 'acid blend' and how does it help?

 Acid blend is a mixture of different acids (typically tartaric, malic, and citric acid) that is used to adjust the acidity level in wine.
 It is often added to wine must (juice, skins, and solids before fermentation) to ensure the proper acid balance for wine making.